Malayalam script: Current status

 Today the reformed orthography, is commonly called put̪iya lipi (പുതിയ ലിപി) and traditional system, pazhaya lipi (പഴയ ലിപി).
 Current print media almost entirely uses reformed orthography.
 The state-run primary education introduces the Malayalam writing to the pupils in reformed script only and the books are printed accordingly.
 However, the digital media uses both traditional and reformed in almost equal proportions as the fonts for both the orthographies are commonly available.

-Description

-Characteristics
+Letters

 The basic characters can be classified as follows: